Contact Us

 Collegiate athletics is at a crossroads.
-While athletic programs can provide countless benefits to students, the campus community, and the institution, athletic programs are also complex enterprises fraught with potential challenges.
-Senior campus administrators in colleges and universities must understand the athletics enterprise on their campus and be prepared to strategically respond to challenges and opportunities in ways that align with their institution’s goals and mission.
+While athletic programs can provide countless benefits to students, the campus community, and the institution, athletic programs are also complex enterprises loaded with potential challenges.
+Senior campus administrators in NCAA Divisions I, II and III must understand the tremendous change the athletics enterprise on their campus is facing, and be prepared to strategically respond to those challenges in ways that align with their institution’s goals and mission.

 Penn GSE Certificate in Collegiate Athletics for Senior Leaders